gousiosg/pullreqs/README.md

 where:
 * `owner` is the project owner
 * `repo` is the name of the repository
 * `lang` is the main repository language as reported by Github.
 At the moment, only `ruby`, `java`, `python` and `scala` projects can produce fully compatible data files.

-* `num_threads` to set the number of concurrent threads used to generate the file.
+The projects we analyzed in each paper are included in the `projects.txt` file included in each paper directory.

-The projects we analyzed in the paper are included in [this project list](projects.txt).
-The projects that are commented out were excluded for reasons identified in the paper.
+The projects that are commented out were excluded for reasons identified in each paper.

 The data extraction script extracts several variables for each pull request and prints to `STDOUT` a comma-separated